gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'sign_enc_alg' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
 Otherwise, it MUST be present and specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'sign_alg' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
-Otherwise, it MUST be present and specifies the Signature Algorithm used to countersign messages in the OSCORE group.
+Otherwise, it MUST be present and specifies the Signature Algorithm used to sign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'sign_params' parameter MUST NOT be present if the OSCORE group is a pairwise-only group.
 Otherwise, it MUST be present and specifies the parameters of the Signature Algorithm.
 This parameter is a CBOR array, which includes the following two elements: